christianbender/assembler-simulator/README.md

 # Simple 8-bit Assembler Simulator
 A simulator which provides a simplified assembler syntax (based on NASM) and is simulating a x86 like cpu.
-Press Help inside the simulator to see an overview about the supported instructions. **This repository is a fork off [Schweigi/assembler-simulator](https://github.com/Schweigi/assembler-simulator)**
+Press Help inside the simulator to see an overview about the supported instructions.

+**This repository is a fork off [Schweigi/assembler-simulator](https://github.com/Schweigi/assembler-simulator)**

+---

+### Changes that I have done

+- Documented the code.
+Put in some comments.
+- In the example code I put a mention: ```You can also write in lowercase symbols```
+- Changed the repository link (Fork me on GitHub) in the ```index.html``` to this repository.
+- Changed the ```README.md```

+---

 [TRY IT](http://christianbender.github.io/assembler-simulator)